nrakeeb/book-search-engine/README.md

   ## 💾 Installation:
-  Run the following command to install all dependencies: `npm i' Then navifate to the root of the project and run the following command: `npm start`
+  Run the following command to install all dependencies:

+  `npm i`

   ## 💻 Usage:
+  To run the application for development on a local server, follow the following steps:
+  1. make sure mongoDB is installed on your application.
+  2. Open a new terminal and run the following command: `npm run develop`

   ## Technologies Used:
+  - React
+  - Apollo Server
+  - GraphQL
+  - Mongoose
+  - MongoDB
+  - Javascript
+  - Node.js

   ## License:
   [![license](https://img.shields.io/badge/license-MIT-green)](https://shields.io)